 The society has been working for decades to prevent this looming disaster.

 The imperative for the society is clear.
-Over the next nine and something years we must claim those paths which, with the backing of historic evidence, we believe to be public highways; if we do not claim them most will be lost for ever.
+Over the next few years we must claim those paths which, with the backing of historic evidence, we believe to be public highways; if we do not claim them most will be lost for ever.
 A massive and urgent effort is required of us and our members¹.

 Investigation(2,4).
 Before claiming a path for the definitive map the applicant must thoroughly investigate the evidence which is dispersed in many different places—inclosure awards³, tithe maps, Finance Act maps and other official documents for instance.
 These cannot be retrieved by a few keystrokes on the computer.
 They must be examined in national and local record offices, in estate archives and among parish and community council papers—wherever the trail leads.
 Only then can a claim for highway status be submitted to the ‘surveying authority’, ie the county or unitary council.

 And we must investigate as many paths as possible before 2026.